 The Delhi High Court Tuesday sought the response of the Centre and telecom regulator Trai on online payment platform Paytm’s plea alleging that telecom operators are not blocking those who are defrauding its customers by “phishing” activities over various mobile networks.

 A bench of Chief Justice DN Patel and Justice Prateek Jalan issued notice to the Ministry of Communication, Telecom Regulatory Authority of India, and major mobile service providers, including Airtel, Reliance Jio, MTNL, BSNL, and Vodafone, seeking their stand on the plea before the next date of hearing on June 24.

 Additional Solicitor General Maninder Acharya and central government standing counsel Anurag Ahluwalia accepted notice on behalf of the ministry.

-Phishing is a cyber crime where people are contacted by e-mail, phone calls or text messages by someone posing as a legitimate representative of a organisation to lure them to part with their sensitive data, including banking and credit card details and passwords.
+Phishing is a cyber crime where people are contacted by e-mail, phone calls or text messages by someone posing as a legitimate representative of an organization to lure them to part with their sensitive data, including banking and credit card details and passwords.

-Paytm, in its petition filed though advocate Karuna Nundy, has contended that the telecom majors are violating their obligations under the Telecom Commercial Communications Customer Preferences Regulations (TCCCPR) 2018 which was notified by the Trai to curb problem of unsolicited commercial communications.
+Paytm, in its petition filed through advocate Karuna Nundy has contended that the telecom majors are violating their obligations under the Telecom Commercial Communications Customer Preferences Regulations (TCCCPR) 2018, which was notified by the Trai to curb the problem of unsolicited commercial communications.